 Resets git repo to a clean state by discarding uncommitted changes

 This action will reset your git repo to a clean state, discarding any uncommitted and untracked changes.
-Useful in case you need to revert the repo back to a clean state, e.g. after the fastlane run.
-Untracked files like
+Useful in case you need to revert the repo back to a clean state, e.g. after running fastlane.

 .envwill also be deleted, unless